Sergei-Korneev/obsidian-local-images-plus/README.md

 # Obsidian Local Images Plus

-**This plugin is still young, backups are a good idea.**

-Obsidian Local Images is a plugin for [Obsidian](https://obsidian.md/) desktop version.
+Obsidian Local Images is a plugin for [Obsidian](https://obsidian.md/).

+## Installation

+- Download latest version from github or the github page of the project.
+- Extracct the archive into your obsidian vault (e.g. Myvault/.obsidian/plugins)
+- Restart Obsidian.
+- Open "Community plugins" dialog and change plugin setting at will.
+- Enjoy

 The plugin finds all links to external images in your notes, downloads and saves images locally and finally adjusts the link in your note to point to the local image files.